 3. New Drawing from File Tabs

-New Drawing button or the + (plus) button in the File Tabs area functions to start a new drawing instantly.
+The New Drawing button, or the + (plus) button in the File Tabs area, allows you to start a new drawing instantly.

-If we start a new drawing from that button, and we’ve already defined a default template for QNEW, the new drawing will automatically use the default template.
-However, if we haven’t defined a default template, the new drawing will use the template last used in the previous drawing.
+If you start a new drawing from that button, and you’ve already defined a default template for QNEW, the new drawing will automatically use the default template.
+However, if you haven’t defined a default template, the new drawing will use the template last used in the previous drawing.

 4. Start Drawing from Start Screen